tarmoj/vclick/content/pages/gettingstarted.md

 You need to get two programs to work together - the server and client(s).

 <img src=../images/eclick-server.png width=64 >
-**The server** is has red application icon.
-It plays the clicktrack and sends out wifi messages.
+**The server** has red application icon.
+It plays the clicktrack and sends signals about beats, bar numbers etc to all players over wifi.